-The final location of the proposed Fire Station has not been determined yet at the time of this report (10/31/2018), but the following information is known to the authors of this report.
-The proposed Fire Station will have a proposed gross footprint area of approximately 23,000 square feet in area.
+The proposed Fire Station building will be constructed near the southern middle third of the project site and the building footprint is orientated in a north-south direction.
+The proposed Fire Station will have a proposed gross footprint area of approximately 27,000 square feet in area.
 The proposed Fire Station will be a one-story slab on grade building and will be constructed of a combination of steel framing and load bearing masonry walls.
 The estimated applied service (DL+LL) column loads will be approximately 150 kips and the estimates applied service (DL+LL) wall loads will be approximately 5 kips per linear foot.
-The concrete first floor slab will be designed for HS20 truck loading conditions which is approximately 250 psf service truck live loading.
-This information provided above is referenced from the email conversation between the principal author of this report and
+The concrete first floor slab will be designed for HS20 truck loading conditions which is approximately 250 psf service trucks live loading.
+The fire truck garage is located at the southern portion of the proposed fire station building.
+The proposed fire truck driveway will be constructed at the southern portion of the project site.
+The proposed car parking lot will be constructed north of the proposed fire station building.